Key Facts

 - The treatment for PCOS is healthy nutrition, exercise, and medications.

-Diet and exercise are important parts of managing PCOS (Polycystic Ovary Syndrome).
-This is because young women with PCOS often have higher levels of the hormone insulin in their blood, and many have trouble maintaining a weight that will help them meet their physical health potential.
-Knowing the right types of foods to eat as well as the kinds of food to limit can improve the way you feel and may help you meet your body’s intended weight.
-Eating well, staying active, and maintaining your weight (or losing even a small amount of weight if appropriate for your body) can improve PCOS symptoms.
+A healthy diet and exercise are helpful tools to manage PCOS (Polycystic Ovary Syndrome) symptoms.
+This is because young people with PCOS often have higher levels of the hormone insulin in their blood, and many have trouble maintaining a weight that will help them meet their physical health potential.
+Knowing the right types of foods to eat as well as the kinds of food to limit can improve the way you feel and may help you reach your body’s intended weight.
+Eating well, staying active, and maintaining or decreasing your weight (if appropriate) can help improve PCOS symptoms.

 What do I need to know about insulin and carbohydrates?

 The insulin level in your blood goes up after you eat.
-It goes up the most after you eat or drink something that contains carbohydrates.
-Carbohydrates are found in grains (such as bread, pasta, rice, and cereal), most snack foods (such as chips, cookies, and candy), sugary drinks such as soda and juice, and fruits and vegetables.
+It goes up the most after you eat or drink something that is high in carbohydrates.
+Carbohydrates are found in grains (such as bread, pasta, rice, and cereal), most snack foods (such as chips, cookies, and candy), sugary drinks such as soda and juice, as well as fruits and vegetables.

 Are all carbohydrates the same?

-No. Even if you eat two foods that have the same amount of carbohydrate, they may have a different effect on your insulin level.
+No. Even if you eat two foods that have the same amount of carbohydrates, they may have a different effect on your insulin level.
 This effect has a lot to do with the type of carbohydrate in the food.
-Carbohydrate foods with fiber such as whole grains, fruits, and vegetables are usually the best to eat if you’re trying to keep your insulin level down.
-Carbohydrate foods that are sugary or refined (such as soda, juice, white bread, and white rice) can cause insulin levels to go up higher.
-Foods and drinks like this are also not very filling, which means you may feel hungry shortly after eating them.
+Carbohydrate foods with fiber such as whole grains, fruits, and vegetables, are also called “low glycemic index foods” meaning they have less of an effect on blood sugar and insulin levels.
+Carbohydrate foods that are sugary or refined (such as soda, juice, white bread, and white rice), also called “high glycemic index foods” can cause insulin levels to spike higher.
+Foods and drinks that cause a big spike in blood sugars and insulin levels are not very filling, which means you may feel hungry shortly after eating them.
 Try to choose high–fiber, low–sugar carbohydrate foods most of the time.

 Do I need to buy special foods?

 Don’t be fooled by fat–free treats.
 They usually have a lot of added sugar.
-Also, some sugar–free foods (such as baked goods) are made with refined grains such as white flour and can raise your insulin levels the same way that sugar can.
-Other sugar–free foods are carbohydrate free.
-These foods, sweetened with artificial sweetener, may be a good alternative if they don’t upset your stomach.
-There is currently no scientific data that suggests moderate amounts of artificial sweetener are harmful to our health.
+Also, some sugar–free foods (such as baked goods) are made with refined grains such as white flour which can raise your insulin levels the same way that sugar can.
+Other sugar–free foods are carbohydrate-free.
+These foods, sweetened with artificial sweeteners, may be a good alternative if they don’t upset your stomach.
+There is currently no scientific data that suggests moderate amounts of artificial sweeteners are harmful to our health.
 However, these foods and drinks are processed.
 Try to stick to the most natural, whole form of each food (ie, lemon sliced in water instead of diet lemonade).

 Try these healthy food “swaps” if you’re looking for alternatives to refined carbohydrates.